The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 Final Thoughts on the Perfect 1-Week Kuala Lumpur with Kids Itinerary

 All in all, I have to say this wasn’t our easiest vacation.
-But I think that’s mostly because our 2-year-old was going through a phase where she just wasn’t sleeping well, and let’s be honest, that wore down all our nerves.
-Plus, I found Malaysians not to be as friendly as I expected, but then again, we’ve been spoiled by Thailand, where people are basically the crème de la crème of kindness!
+But I think that’s mostly because our 2-year-old was going through a phase where she just wasn’t sleeping well, and let’s be honest, that wears down everyone’s nerves, no matter how beautiful the destination.
+Plus, I found Malaysians not to be quite as warm and outgoing as I expected, but then again, we’ve been spoiled by Thailand, where people are basically the crème de la crème of kindness!

-What’s the best time to visit Kuala Lumpur?
+What’s the best time to visit Kuala Lumpur with kids?

-Kuala Lumpur is hot and humid year-round, so any time can be a good time to visit.
-However, you might want to avoid the rainy season, which is typically from November to March.
-Also, keep in mind that public holidays like Hari Raya and Chinese New Year can get crowded.
+Kuala Lumpur is hot and humid year-round, so any time can technically work for a family visit.
+However, it’s best to avoid the rainy season, which typically runs from November to March, as heavy afternoon downpours can disrupt outdoor plans.
+The drier months of June to August are generally the most reliable for families.
+Also keep in mind that public holidays like Hari Raya and Chinese New Year significantly increase crowds at popular attractions, so plan and book in advance if your dates overlap with these.

 Is Kuala Lumpur expensive to visit?